oregapam/SoniLiveText/README.md

 *   **"Ghost" Overlay**: Subtitles are drawn on a click-through, transparent layer.
 It floats above other windows (or at the bottom) without stealing focus or blocking mouse interactions.
 *   **High-Accuracy AI Transcription**: Leverages the Soniox API for state-of-the-art speech recognition.
 *   **Live Translation**: Instantly translate spoken text into your target language.
-*   **Typewriter Animation**: Experience smooth, comfortable reading with a typewriter-style text appearance effect that reduces eye strain compared to sudden text blocks.
+*   **Stable Typewriter Animation**: Advanced stabilization logic ensures text flows smoothly, sentence by sentence, without jumping or flickering.
+"Wait-and-stream" technology prevents eye strain.
 *   **Speaker Identification**: Distinguishes between different speakers in a conversation.
 *   **Resilient Connectivity**: Automatically reconnects if the server connection drops.
 *   **Highly Configurable**: Customize window position, size, colors, fonts, and behavior via a simple configuration file.